unstoppablecarl/downsync/src/markdown/downsync-rules.md

 from greater than 6" away.
 A Unit can never see completely through concealing area terrain from one side of it to the other without being in the area terrain.

+#### Buildings

+Only infantry Units may enter a building.
+For purposes of moving Units a building is

 ## Units

 A Unit is represented by a vehicle model on a base (60mm/70mm/80mm) or multiple infantry bases (40mm) each with one or